GAM-team/GAM/docs/Chrome-Policies.md

   sensorsBlockedForUrls: TYPE_LIST
     Block access to sensors on these sites.
 For detailed information on valid url patterns, please see https://cloud.google.com/docs/chrome-enterprise/policies/url-patterns Note: using only the "*" wildcard is not valid.

+chrome.devices.managedguest.DeleteKeyModifier: Control the shortcut used to trigger the Delete "six pack" key.
+  deleteKeyModifier: TYPE_ENUM
+    NONE: Setting a shortcut for the "Delete" action is disabled.
+    ALT: Delete shortcut setting uses the shortcut that contains the alt modifier.
+    SEARCH: Delete shortcut setting uses the shortcut that contains the search modifier.
+  deleteKeyModifierSettingGroupPolicyMode: TYPE_ENUM
+    MANDATORY: Do not allow users to override.
+    RECOMMENDED: Allow users to override.

 chrome.devices.managedguest.DeletePrintJobHistoryAllowed: Print job history deletion.
   deletePrintJobHistoryAllowed: TYPE_BOOL
     true: Allow print job history to be deleted.